Enda O'Coineen: Sailing

 In 1985, he attempted to cross the Atlantic Ocean but capsized and was late rescued by a NATO warship.

 Vendée Globe

 He acquired Mike Goling IMOCA 60 and renamed it "Kilcullen Voyager - Team Ireland".
-He was the first Irishman to enter the Vendee Globe he participated in the 2016-2017 Vendée Globe he broke the mast near New Zealand and had to retire.
+He was the first Irishman to enter the Vendee Globe when he participated in the 2016-2017 Vendée Globe he broke the mast near New Zealand and had to retire.

 In early 2018, Enda O'Coineen decided to finish the planned trip of the Vendée Globe on the Imoca "The Breath of the North for The Imagine Project" belonging to Thomas Ruyant.
-He finished this journey on 1 April 2018 arriving in Sables d'Olonne.
+He finished this journey on 1 April 2018, arriving in Sables d'Olonne.